jonjab/ucsb-ratlas/README.md

 ### 8 RS Imagery
-Include a Planet feed.
-(Issue #15)
-For starters, this will be several pre-fetched campus images.
+For starters, this will be one 8-band image visualized several different ways.
-4- and 8- bands!

 ### 9 Analysis: Find landscape depressions on Campus DEM
 ie: identify vernal pools